 As a leading China corrugated box manufacturer, Shanghai DE Printed Box supply the corrugated printed box with the E flute, F flute, B flute, C flute, A flute, BC flute, BE flute, BA flute, EE flute, EF flute, EBA flute, ABA flute.
 Meantime, we also produce the micro flute corrugated boxes, including the N flute corrugated box and G flute corrugated box.

 Corrugated board is made of the front surface linerboard, back surface linerboard and the corrugated medium(fluting).
-The corrugated boards are excellent and ideal for the shipping boxes, mailer boxes when strength and durability are needed and for printed folding boxes when exquisite printing is needed
+The corrugated boards are excellent and ideal for the corrugated shipping boxes, cartons, corrugated mailer boxes when strength and durability are needed and for printed folding boxes when exquisite printing is needed

 The linerboard are either made of virgin pulp, called kraftliner, or of recycled pulp, called testliner.
 For the outer surface of the brown corrugated shipping box, the kraft liner are usually used to provide the good strength and color tone.
 When an exquisite outer printing surface is needed, the outer surface brown kraft liner is replaced by the white lined chipboard.
 The white lined chipboard has the white coating, which is smooth for the fine printing.
 The grammage of the linerboards comes with 120gsm, 140gsm, 170gsm, 200gsm, 230gsm.